wp-plugins/poolparty-thesaurus/readme.txt

 For users, who have installed version 1.x already:

-Version 2.0 was reworked comkpletely, thus take in mind:
+Version 2.0 was reworked completely, thus take in mind:

 * Please deactivate the older version and delete */wp-content/plugins/poolparty-thesaurus/* folder
 * Please delete the page *Thesaurus* and the page called *Item*